4 Steps to Getting Your Projects Done Faster and Within Budget

 4. Delegate who owns each step.

-With these four steps, you will be able to start each project off on the right foot and measure for progress along the way.
-After doing a few projects using this method, you will begin to notice patterns and pain points and discover why you may have missed previous deadlines or went over budget.
+With these four steps, you can start projects off on the right foot and measure progress along the way.
+After completing a few projects using this method, you’ll begin to see patterns, identify pain points, and understand why past projects may have missed the mark.